To provide a safe and respectful learning environment

 - A large outdoor covered area with access to play equipment.

 - Two large sports fields - all-weather and grass: Blacktop with 4 basketball hoops.
 Outdoor tables and benches.
-A thriving school fruit and vegetable Learning Garden.

 - The Graham Bruce Peace Garden, based on the Aboriginal Medicine Wheel was opened with a community ceremony in June ‘09, This beautiful space is used as a place to teach classes from Bruce and other Vancouver schools about Aboriginal culture and Medicine Wheels.
 It is also an outdoor classroom and a place to sit or gather for students and community members.